Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports. We encourage students

 What were men and women's roles in the Atakapa tribe?

 Atakapa Indian men were hunters and sometimes went to war to protect their families.
-Atakapa women gathered plants, made clothing,
+Atakapa women gathered plants,

-and did most of the child care and cooking.
-Both genders took part in storytelling, artwork and music, ceremonial dances, and traditional medicine.
+made clothing, and did most of the child care and cooking.
+Both genders took part in storytelling, artwork and music,

+ceremonial dances, and traditional medicine.
 Only men usually became Atakapa chiefs.

 What were Atakapa homes like in the past?

-Atakapa people lived in brush shelters, which were small huts made of grass and reeds built around a simple wooden framework.
+small huts made of grass and reeds built around a simple wooden framework.
+These brush houses were not large or fancy,

-These brush houses were not large or fancy, but they were easy to build and move from place to place, so they fit the Atakapa lifestyle.
+but they were easy to build and move from place to place, so they fit the semi-nomadic Atakapa lifestyle.

 What was Atakapa clothing like?
 Did they wear feather headdresses and face paint?

-Atakapa men wore breechcloths.
+Atakapa men wore breechcloths, while

 Atakapa women wore wraparound skirts made of deerskin or woven fiber.